vatpac-technology/sops/docs/aerodromes/Bankstown.md

 | 2RN (TWRN)   | *"Join crosswind runway 29R, maintain A015"*, then when abeam RWYs 11 threshold or clear of departing traffic, *"Cleared visual approach"* | *"Join final runway 11L, report at Warwick Farm"*  |

 !!! note
-    Aircraft joining final in the RWY 11 direction are not assigned a level and are expected to commence a visual approach in accordance with the tracking instructions issued by TWR.
+    Aircraft joining final in the RWY 11 direction are not assigned a level and are expected to commence a visual approach in accordance with the tracking instructions issued by ADC.
+Aircraft are required to enter the control zone at `A010`.
 There is no need to clear these aircraft for a visual approach.

 ### VFR Outbound Procedures
 VFR aircraft should report ready to **BK ADC** with their departure intentions.
 A takeoff clearance constitutes a clearance to depart the zone by extending the pilot's requested leg of the circuit.
 Aircraft departing the zone into class G airspace will transfer to area frequency upon leaving the zone, **no explicit frequency transfer is given to these aircraft**.